kristopherjohnson/cxxforth/cxxforth.cpp.md

     Definition* latestDefinition = nullptr;

+The colon-definition interpreter needs a pointer to the next instruction to be executed.

+    Definition** next = nullptr;

 We have to define the static `executingWord` member declared in `Definition`.

     const Definition* Definition::executingWord = nullptr;

+There are a couple of special words whose addresses we will use frequently when compiling or executing.
+Rather than looking them up in the dictionary as needed, we'll cache their values.

+    const Definition* doLiteralXt = nullptr;
+    const Definition* exitXt      = nullptr;

 We need a flag to track whether we are in interpreting or compiling state.